 Appreciate the pride and great and increasing support which the Wadden Sea World Heritage has engendered and received in the Region since the inscription in 2009, underlining the shared responsibility for the protection of this trans-boundary ecosystem and acknowledge its branding quality and catalyst potential for sustainable development and international benchmarking.

-Adopt therefore the Wadden Sea World Heritage Strategy 2014-20 in Annex # and instruct the Wadden Sea Board with its implementation including making sufficient resources available for its implementation inviting the relevant stakeholders to participate.
+Adopt therefore the Wadden Sea World Heritage Strategy 2014-20 in Annex 1 and instruct the Wadden Sea Board with its implementation.

 Continue to contribute to the work of the World Heritage Convention in particular the World Heritage Marine and the Sustainable Tourism Programmes.